The turquoise of our Lava series - TVRRINI Jewellery

 Detail of Lava Earrings featuring spider-web turquoise.

-Inspired by Atlantis and dramatic images of volcanic eruptions, TVRRINI presents the Lava Series.
-This is the essence of a bold statement.
-Being one-of-a-kind, the blue-orange-pink colour scheme reflects the dynamic rush in these natural occurences.
+Inspired by Atlantis and volcanic activity around the Greek islands, the Lava collection is the essence of a bold statement.
+Each piece is truly one-of-a-kind and the blue-orange-pink colour scheme highlights the striking formations that occur in nature.

-The design process started when TVRRINI became fascinated by volcanic imagery.
-Around 1600 BCE, an eruption happened along the northern coast of Crete, having a colossal impact on the land that would later be the formation of present-day Santorini.
+The design process started when Bibi became fascinated by volcanic imagery.
+A dive into history reveals that around 1600 BCE, an eruption happened along the northern coast of Crete, having a colossal impact on the land that would later be the formation of present-day Santorini.
 The volcanic eruption on Thera, which preceded Santorini, is among the most significant records in human history.

 Yet, there is a peculiar connection between the eruption and Plato’s writings about Atlantis.
 It allegedly sank into oblivion, provoked by godly force or otherwise.
 Exploring different perspectives shows that its story remains a mystery, leaving room for interpretation.